mhluska/ember-experiments/README.md

 }})
 ```

-By can pass an `inTesting` variation to your `experiments.setup` hash your test suite will use that variation unless overridden by enabling another variation.
+By can pass an options hash with `inTesting` to your `experiments.setup` hash your test suite will use that variation unless overridden by enabling another variation.
 In the example below `control` will be the variation used in your test suite.
-You're able to override the `inTesting` variation by using `enable('experimentName', 'variation')
+You're able to override the `inTesting` variation by using `this.experiments.enable('experimentName', 'variation')`

 ```js